jblindsay/whitebox-tools/readme.txt

 - Refactoring of some data related to Point2D, and common algorithms (e.g. point-in-poly, convex hull).
-- Added unit tests to BoundingBox, point_in_poly, and convex_hull.
+- Added unit tests to BoundingBox, point_in_poly, convex_hull, and elsewhere.
 - Fixed a bug in LiDAR join related to tiles with fewer than two points.
 LAS files now issue a warning upon saving when they contain less than two points.
 - The default callback can now be modified in whitebox_tools.py, such that